oddlama/autokernel/docs/configuration/concepts.rst

 Implicit vs. explicit changes
 -----------------------------

-There are explicit and implict assignment of symbol values.
-All direct assignments are explicit.
-Implicit assignment occurr, when an explicit assignment triggers a change in symbols which depend on it.
+There are explicit and implict assignments of symbol values.
+All direct assignments via ``set`` are explicit.
+An implicit assignment occurrs, when an explicit assignment triggers a change in a symbols that depends on the assigned symbol.

 .. note::

     Explicit changes will pin the value of a symbols, while implicit changes do not.

+Implicit assignments also occurr when using the :ref:`directive-module-merge` statement.
-Implicit changes can also be forced by using :ref:`try set<directive-module-set>` instead of just ``set``.
+They can also be forced by using :ref:`try set<directive-module-set>` instead of just ``set``.
 This should only be used in special occasions, like when you want to set a new default value for a symbol while still allowing the user to override it.